rmrt1n/rmrt1n.github.io/src/index.md

 ## Fun Facts

-I spend most of my time staring at screens, either building side projects or exploring new products and technologies.
-Other than that I usually listen to music and try to finish my reading list.
+I spend most of my time staring at screens, either 🏗️ building side projects or 🔍 exploring new products and technologies.
+When I'm not doing that, I like to listen to 🎧 music and try to finish my 📚 reading list.

-I love CTFs, and I've joined a lot of them in the past few years, so I thought I'd hide some flags in this website just for fun.
-I've hidden 3 flags for now, but I might add more in the future.
-If you have no experience in CTFs, this should be a exercise to get to know the field!
+I'm a big fan of 🚩 CTFs and have participated in many over the past few years.
+As a fun challenge, I've hidden three flags on this website.
+You don't need any prior experience with CTFs to give it a shot - it could be a great way to get familiar with the field!

 <br>